Coatings for turbine blades

 Of the elements present in the alloy, titanium is thought to be particularly detrimental to the oxidation resistance of such coatings, as it leads to the formation of TiO2 crystals which break the alumina layer.

-An typical microstructure of low activity aluminide coating is illustrated below.
-The external zone is typically Al rich β-NiAl, while the internal one is Ni rich.
+A typical microstructure of a low activity aluminide coating is illustrated below.
+The external zone is typically Al-rich β-NiAl, while the internal one is Ni-rich.

 Sketch of outward grown aluminide coating

 Schematic illustration of aluminide coating obtained by low activity pack cementation.
-After R. Pichoir, in High Temperature Alloys for Gas Turbines, D. Coutsouradis et al., eds.
-(Appl.
-Sci.
-Pub., London, 1978), p.
-191.
+After R. Pichoir, 1978.

 Further reading

 2. Metallic and Ceramic Coatings, Production, High Temperature Properties and Applications, M.G.
-Mocking et al., Longman Scientific and Technical, Marlow.
+Hocking et al., Longman Scientific and Technical.

 4. Sivakumar R. et al., Surf.
 Sci.
 Techn., 37:1989, 139-160, 'High temperature coatings for gas turbine blades: a review'.

-NiAl coatings tends to suffer strongly from interdiffusion with the substrate, which results in formation of γ' at the expense of β.
+NiAl coatings tend to suffer strongly from interdiffusion with the substrate, which results in the formation of γ' at the expense of β.

-The idea of introducing a diffusion barrier lead to the invention of the Pt-aluminide coatings, which are obtained by similar methods as conventional aluminide, but after electroplating the blade with Pt.
-The layer of Pt deposited is typically of 5-10 μm (Schütze, 2000).
+The idea of introducing a diffusion barrier led to the invention of Pt-aluminide coatings, which are obtained by similar methods as conventional aluminides, but after electroplating the blade with Pt.
+The layer of Pt deposited is typically 5–10 μm (Schütze, 2000).

 Because the plating can increase the life of the blades by up to three times (Sivakumar, 1989), the cost of Pt plating is easily compensated.